stahlscott/stahlish/content/post/books-clean-code-3.md

 > **Third Law:** You may not write more production code than is sufficient to pass the currently failing test.

-The problem is that this massive amount of unit testing can be just as bad as no tests if the tests themselves are not written cleanly, and we tend to look at test code as good if it passes regardless of its structure.
+The problem is that a massive amount of unit testing can be just as bad as no testing if the tests themselves are not written cleanly, and we tend to look at test code as good if it passes regardless of its structure.
 The tests will change as we write more code, so you're creating more tech debt by writing dirty test code.

 > Test code is just as important as production code.